Vinay07k/Covid-19_Tracker/README.md

 # Covid-19_Tracker
-Covid tracker is a flutter app which help us to track the covid conditon in our area
+Covid tracker is a flutter app which help us to track the covid conditon in our area\n\n
-Featues:
+Features:
 1. You can find the most affected country by covid and their statistics
 2. You can also track country wise
 3. Dark and light mode